The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 If you just want to send a quick plain-text message, the simple layout works perfectly.

-I also played around with Brevo’s automation.
-It gives you eight pre-made workflows (like abandoned cart, welcome emails, or order confirmations), but you can build your own too.
+I also played around with Brevoโs automation.
+It provides eight pre-made workflows (such as abandoned cart, welcome emails, or order confirmations), but you can also build your own.

 The workflow editor felt intuitive, and I liked how I could test and preview everything before activating it.
 My overall experience was positive.

-Brevo Segmentation is simple and quick.
-Just pick the attributes you want, and Brevo builds the targeted list for you.
+Brevo Segmentation is quick and straightforward.
+Simply select the attributes you want, and Brevo creates the targeted list for you.

 I also use their SMS marketing function.